Plasmablastic lymphoma: Presentation

 Plasmablastic lymphoma lesions are most commonly rapidly growing, soft tissue masses that may be ulcerating, bleeding, and/or painful.
-In a recent (2020) review of published cases, individuals presenting with PBD were typically middle-aged or elderly (range 1–88 years; median age 58 tears) males (~73% of cases).
+In a recent (2020) review of published cases, individuals presenting with PBL were typically middle-aged or elderly (range 1–88 years; median age 58 tears) males (~73% of cases).
 Only a few cases have been reported in pediatric cases.
-The PDL lesions occurred most commonly in lymph nodes (~23% of cases), the gastrointestinal tract (~18%), bone marrow (16%), and oral cavity (12%).
+The PBL lesions occurred most commonly in lymph nodes (~23% of cases), the gastrointestinal tract (~18%), bone marrow (16%), and oral cavity (12%).
 Less frequently involved tissues include the skin, genitourinary tract, paranasal sinuses, lung, and bones.
 While cases of PBL may present as a primary oral, or, very rarely a skin or lymph node disease, most individuals present with a widespread stage III or IV disease which in ~40% of cases, is accompanied by systemic B-symptoms such as fever, night sweats, and recent weight loss.
 Some 48%-63% of PBL cases occur in individuals with HIV/AIDS; ~80% of these HIV/AIDS-afflicted individuals have EBV+ disease whereas only ~50% of PBL individuals that do not have HIV/AIDS are EBV-positive.
-Individuals who develop PBL following organ transplantation are EBV-positive in >85% of cases.
-Most post-transplant and HIV/AIDS patients have an extremely aggressive disease.
+Individuals with PBL often present with a history of being immunosuppressed due to prior organ transplantation, immunosuppressive drug treatment, or other causes.
+This is particularly the case for individuals with HIV/AIDS-negative disease.
+Individuals who develop PBL following organ transplantation are EBV/AIDS-positive in >85% of cases.
+Most post-transplant and HIV/AIDS-positive patients have an extremely aggressive disease.
 However, patients whose major contributing factor to PBL-development is EBV-positivity often present with, and continue to have, a significantly less aggressive disease than other patients with PBL.
-It is similarly clear that, on average, elderly patients (>68 years) likewise present with, and continue to have, a significantly less aggressive cancer.
+It is similarly clear that, on average, individuals who are elderly (>68 years) or have HIV/AIDS-negative disease likewise present with, and continue to have, a significantly less aggressive cancer.